 There are several different types of omega-6 fatty acids, and not all promote inflammation.
-Most omega-6 fatty acids in the diet come from vegetable oils, such as linoleic acid (LA) -- not to be confused with alpha-linolenic acid (ALA), an omega-3 fatty acid.
+Most omega-6 fatty acids in the diet come from vegetable oils, such as linoleic acid (LA), not to be confused with alpha-linolenic acid (ALA), which is an omega-3 fatty acid.
 Linoleic acid is converted to gamma-linolenic acid (GLA) in the body.
 It can then break down further to arachidonic acid (AA).
 GLA is found in several plant-based oils, including evening primrose oil (EPO), borage oil, and black currant seed oil.

 GLA may actually reduce inflammation.
 Much of the GLA taken as a supplement is converted to a substance called DGLA that fights inflammation.
 Having enough of certain nutrients in the body (including magnesium, zinc, and vitamins C, B3, and B6) helps promote the conversion of GLA to DGLA.

 Omega-6 fatty acids may be useful for the following health conditions:

 Some studies show that taking gamma linolenic acid (GLA) for 6 months or more may reduce symptoms of nerve pain in people with diabetic neuropathy.
 People who have good blood sugar control may find GLA more effective than those with poor blood sugar control.

 Studies are mixed as to whether evening primrose oil (EPO) helps reduce symptoms of RA.
 Preliminary evidence suggests EPO may reduce pain, swelling, and morning stiffness, but other studies have found no effect.
 When using GLA for symptoms of arthritis, it may take 1 to 3 months for benefits to appear.
 It is unlikely that EPO would help stop progression of the disease.
 So joint damage would still occur.